 Today’s Army Rangers specialize in raids and missions deep inside enemy territory.
 They receive some of the best training and opportunities the Army can provide, making the Rangers a great long-term military career choice.

 To be considered for the 75th Ranger Regiment, enlisted soldiers must:

 - Be able to get a secret clearance

-- Have a General Technical Score of at least 106 on the Armed Services Vocational Aptitude Battery, or ASVAB
+- Have a General Technical Score of at least 106 on the Armed Services Vocational Aptitude Battery

-For a complete list of basic qualifications for both enlisted members and officers – as well as the current Ranger-supported military occupational specialties, or MOS, see the Army Ranger’s official website.
+For a complete list of basic qualifications for both enlisted members and officers — as well as the current Ranger-supported military occupational specialties, see the Army Ranger’s official website.

 Qualified enlisted soldiers must also pass the Ranger Assessment and Selection.
 The RASP involves physical fitness and first responder tests.
 It also teaches new skills like combat driving and explosives.
 Finally, all future Rangers attend the Army Ranger School.

 The Army’s Green Berets: duties, qualifications and training

 The Army’s Special Forces soldiers known as “Green Berets” are military legends for service members and civilians alike.
 They take on terrorists through quiet, guerilla war-style missions in foreign countries.
 Green Beret teams operate in any environment, from city fighting to jungle warfare to desert scouting.